 Harvey's Diner and Pub

-For a short drive through the country, you can sample Harvey's popular barbecue items like smoked dry rubbed pork spare ribs, beef brisket with a sea salt and cracked pepper rub with a sweet-spicy molasses barbecue sauce, and smoked center-cut pork chops.
+For a short drive to the Hotel Pattee in Perry, you can sample Harvey's popular barbecue items like smoked dry rubbed pork spare ribs, beef brisket with a sea salt and cracked pepper rub with a sweet-spicy molasses barbecue sauce, and smoked center-cut pork chops.
 Save room for sides like "pit" beans made with smokey barbecue sauce and burnt ends, and daily pies, cakes and other desserts by pastry chef, Tricia Foster.

 Head up to Ames for this legendary barbecue establishment that’s been in operation since 1970.
 The extensive menu has a wide variety of hickory-smoked meats like baby back pork ribs, beef, turkey, chicken, ham, pork loin and Hickory Park’s homemade Polish sausage in dinners, platters, combos, sandwiches and even salads.
 Barbecue may be central to this high-volume restaurant, but if you’re into ice cream, this is also a great place for sundaes, shakes, malts, splits, floats, and cones.

 Hours: Sunday through Thursday, 10:30 a.m. to 9 p.m.; Friday and Saturday, 10:30 a.m. to 10 p.m.

 With 10 years under its belt and seven locations, each with its own special take on barbecue, Jethro's has become a great place to enjoy its signature barbecue and more name-inspired dishes focusing on Cajun seafood, steaks, bacon and pork.
 Try smoky ribs, brisket, pulled pork, pit ham, burnt ends and wings in dinners, combos, platters and sandwiches.
 But don’t forget about Jethro’s Sunday brunch when you can have barbecued meats alongside your eggs and toast.